LegendExpired/LootMaster/README.md

 * **Real Excel I/O**: Loads `Loot`, `Loot box sizes`, and `Players` sheets.
 Optionally writes back updated player inventories.
 * **Roll Logic**: Filters items by scarcity and value ranges, then randomly samples based on box definitions.
 * **Dynamic UI**: Two windows stay in sync.
 Taking loot immediately updates the inventory view.
-* **Auto-update Toggle**: Check a box to write inventory changes back to the Excel file in real time.
+* **Auto-update Toggle & Excel Options**: Use the Excel Options dialog to enable auto-update, or manually read/write Excel data on demand.
+* **Manual Add, Trade, Drop**: Add items, trade between players, or drop items from inventory with intuitive popups and sliders.
+* **Error Handling**: If the Excel file is missing, it is auto-created.
+User-friendly dialogs for file errors and invalid actions.
 * **One-decimal Precision**: All weights and values are rounded to one decimal place.
 * **Clean, Styled Tables**: Tables with alternating row colors, rounded action buttons, and clear totals.
+* **No Row Index**: Row indices are hidden in all tables and not saved to Excel.

 ---